The course has 3 basic requirements

 - Regular class attendance and participation are required.
 Class participation means both answering questions and making relevant comments in the context of our in-class discussion.
 Roll is taken every class session; if you are not present during the taking of attendance, you will still be required to pay for that day’s class, unless extreme circumstances apply and agreed upon beforehand.

 - Be counted absent unless you speak with Patricia before that session.
-If you are absent 3 (three) or more classes certificate is withheld until work completed.
+If you are absent 3 (three) or more classes certificate is withheld until work is completed.

-Completion of the primary and secondary readings prior to class go hand in hand with class participation and thus is as important.
+Completion of the primary and secondary readings prior to class goes hand in hand with class participation and thus is as important.
 Students are expected to bring any and all readings to class on the days scheduled for discussion.